-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area) - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area) - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 (If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
 Phone numbers for Member Services are printed on the back cover of this booklet.) - Ambulance services for emergency care. - Chiropractic services as long as you get them from a network provider. - Dental services as long as you get them from a network provider. - Dermatology office visit as long as you get them from a network provider for the first five (5) office visits per calendar year.
 Any other service will require a referral. - Durable medical equipment (DME supplies), diabetic therapeutic shoes or inserts, and diabetic supplies such as glucometers, blood test strips, and lancets.
 Prior-authorization rules do apply. - Health and wellness programs.
 These include health education, nutritional counseling, fitness, and the nursing hotline. - Kidney disease education.
 See the Medical Benefits Chart for more details in Chapter 4 Section 2.1 under Services to treat kidney disease. - Medicare-covered Part B drugs.
 Prior-authorization rules do apply. - Outpatient diagnostic/therapeutic radiological services and x-rays as long as you get them from a network provider.
 Prior-authorization rules do apply. - Over-the-counter (OTC) items approved by the plan.
 See the Medical Benefits Chart for more details in Chapter 4 Section 2.1. - Podiatry services as long as you get them from a network provider.
-Prior-authorization rules do apply. - Prosthetic devices and other medical supplies.
+Prior-authorization rules do apply.

+- Prosthetic devices and other medical supplies.
 Prior-authorization rules do apply. - Vision services such as the routine eye exam and eyewear (eyeglasses and contact lenses).
 See the Medical Benefits Chart for more details in Chapter 4 Section 2.1. - Certain Medicare-covered preventive services as long as you get them from a network provider.
 These include glaucoma screening, diabetes self-management training, barium enemas, digital rectal exams, and EKG following welcome visit.
+See the Medical Benefits Chart for more details in Chapter 4 Section 2.1. - Certain supplemental benefits as long as you get them from a network provider.
 See the Medical Benefits Chart for more details in Chapter 4 Section 2.1.